 After experiencing significant improvement for the past two years, the housing market has at last leveled off with unit and dollar sales year to date on track with the same period last year in most markets.
 We believe that the current period of more moderated yet sustainable growth is a healthy one, and we are optimistic that our housing markets will remain vibrant throughout the rest of the year.
 Please read the Second Quarter 2014 Market Watch for our full report.

 Home sales in the first quarter of 2014 built upon the strong 2013 annual sales results.
-We saw heightened demand for properties in the mid to upper price ranges as well as new construction, while sales of homes priced at the top of the market were relatively quiet due to low inventory.
+Of particular note was the heightened demand for properties in the mid to upper price ranges as well as new construction.
+The ultraluxury segment, defined as properties at the top of the market in terms of price, was relatively quiet.
+We believe this was due in large part to the harsh winter’s sub-optimal showing conditions, which impacted the introduction of new inventory.
 Condominiums and co-ops continued to experience vibrant demand.
-Since every market is different, please read the First Quarter 2014 Market Watch for the details on your community.
+Median selling prices increased, reflecting the changing mix of properties sold this quarter.